elitenomad/family-tree/README.md

  In this directory, you'll find the files required to solve Family tree problem which was provided as a code challenge.

- ## Debug
+## Development

-To experiment with that code, run `bin/console` for an interactive prompt.
+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `rake spec` to run the tests.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Usage